Jason-HKim/Data-Projects/NBA 2020 ECP EDA/README.md

  * The player with the highest Effective Field Goal Percentage
   -
 * The top 3 players with the highest per game Simple PER's were Joel Embiid (37.853 sPER), followed by Giannis Antetokounmpo (36.367 sPER), and Jimmy Butler (29.763 PER)
-  - Note: This Simple PER calculation is based on Rusty LaRue's Simple PER article: http://www.rustylarue.com/more-than-94rsquo/player-efficiency-stats.
+  - Note: This Simple PER calculation is based on [Rusty LaRue's Simple PER article](http://www.rustylarue.com/more-than-94rsquo/player-efficiency-stats).
 It is, by no means highly accurate to John Hollinger's much more complicated PER rating, but produces an adequate representation of player efficiency for the purposes of this EDA project.